DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 Reminders:
 * Laser Cutting Training is required for _all students_ who plan on laser cutting during the Fall 2024 semester

-* Laser Cutting is not available for First Year undergraduate students
+* Laser Cutting appointments are available for students from Second Year undergrad through the Master's Program

 * Laser Cutting cardboard is now *banned*